wJollie/E-Commerce_Backend/README.md

 # E-Commerce Backend

 ## Description
 This is a project for the Upenn fullstack development bootcamp.
-It is the backend for a Ecommerce website
+It is the backend for a Ecommerce website, Starter code provided by the bootcamp.
+Syntax help provided by google and chatgpt

 ## Table of Contents
 - [Installation](#installation)